vocation and daily schedule

 So… what does that actually mean?

 This means that even though baptism can erase original sin, it cannot and will not restore in us the peace and grace of original holiness that Adam and Eve lost as a consequence of their fall from paradise (see CCC par.
 399 - 404).
 Therefore, all of us (baptised or not) are still faced with an inevitable spiritual battle during our life here on earth.
 As Saint Thomas Aquinas phrased it: “[after baptism] there still remains the inclination to sin that assails us from within, and also the flesh and the devil which assail us from without”.
 These battles are forced upon us, whether we like it or not.
-But using our God-given free will, we can either decide to try and tackle them head-on, or run away from them.
+But using our God-given free will, we can either decide to try and tackle them head-on, or run away.

 Though these prayer techniques (Christian meditation, contemplation, and watchfulness) since then slowly became diluted, less central, and therefore ever less practised within the mainstream churches of today, traditional hermits (especially so within the orthodox tradition) have always remained predominantly focused on the original, undiluted, forms of these prayer techniques as practised by the Desert Fathers.

 "This means that even though baptism can erase original sin, it cannot and will not restore in us the peace and grace of original holiness that Adam and Eve lost as a consequence of their fall from paradise.
 Therefore, all of us (baptised or not) are still faced with an inevitable spiritual battle during our life here on earth.
 As Saint Thomas Aquinas phrased it: “[after baptism]there still remains the inclination to sin that assails us from within, and also the flesh and the devil which assail us from without”.
 These battles are forced upon us, whether we like it or not.
-But using our God-given free will, we can either decide to try and tackle them head-on, or run away from them"
+But using our God-given free will, we can either decide to try and tackle them head-on, or run away"

-With the help of these more effective prayer techniques, according to (i.a.) the Desert Fathers’ experiences and writings, the outcome of our spiritual battle, when fought deliberately, focused, and well-guided, can in some cases effect God to restore through His (+) grace the peace and original God-centred innocent obedience to God’s will from before the Fall.
-This battled for (but eventually only God-given) grace of restored original holiness from before the Fall is often referred to as theosis, which is a somewhat exalted word for the very real, direct, and God-given grace of getting to know God (+) through one or more direct personal experiences.
-This is what the orthodox tradition describes as ‘real theology’.
+With the help of these more effective prayer techniques, according to (i.a.) the Desert Fathers’ experiences and writings, the outcome of our personal and daily spiritual battle, when fought deliberately, focused, and well-guided, can in some cases effect God to restore through His (+) grace the peace and original God-centred innocent obedience to God’s will from before the Fall.
+This battled for (but eventually only God-given) grace of restored original holiness is often referred to as theosis, which is a somewhat exalted word for the very real, direct, and God-given grace of getting to know God (+) through one or more direct personal experiences.
+This is what the orthodox tradition describes as ‘real theology’, and it is also the threshold and gateway to perfection within our lifetime here on earth.

 How?
-By maintaining a dynamic balance between doing our own very best within our life (through the various types of prayer with a focus on Christian meditation, contemplation, and watchfulness, in combination with unflinching self-observation, honest introspection, study, lots of practice, and with constant failures along the way), while at the same time entrusting ourselves fully to God’s (+) divine will and providence.
+By maintaining a dynamic balance between doing our own very best within our life (through the various types of prayer with a focus on traditional Christian meditation, contemplation, and watchfulness, in combination with unflinching self-observation, honest introspection, study, lots of practice, and with constant failures along the way), while at the same time entrusting ourselves fully to God’s (+) divine will and providence.

 Or as apostle Paul phrased it more succinctly: by fighting the good fight while aiming to finish the race and keep the faith (2 Timothy 4:7).